svlada/springboot-security-jwt/etc/blog.md

 1. Verify user credentials against database, LDAP or some other system which holds the user data
 2. Throw authentication exception in case of that ```username``` and ```password``` don't match record in the database
 3. Create UserContext and populate it with user data you need (in our case just ```username``` and ```user privileges```)
-4. In case of successful authentication delegate creation of JWT Token to ```AjaxAwareAuthenticationSuccessHandler```
+4. Upon successful authentication delegate creation of JWT Token to ```AjaxAwareAuthenticationSuccessHandler```

 ```language-java
 @Component